- Created by Ross Hendrick, last modified by Carol Teskey on May 31, 2023

 Going forward you will then use FTO as your leave option.

-6 Q: Will we continue to offer a set number of vacation in new team members contracts?
+6 Q: Will we continue to offer a set number of vacation in new employees contracts?

-A: Going forward we will have the local statutory vacation amount in new team members contracts.
+A: Going forward we will have the local statutory vacation amount in new employees contracts.
 This ensures our compliance.
-Team members will then be able to take above this amount as part of our FTO policy.
-When we announce this policy we will work on updated contracts for new team members.
-Team members with >20 days in their current contracts will have that amount of vacation plus FTO e.g. 30 days vacation plus FTO.
+Employees will then be able to take above this amount as part of our FTO policy.
+When we announce this policy we will work on updated contracts for new employees.
+Employees with >20 days in their current contracts will have that amount of vacation plus FTO e.g. 30 days vacation plus FTO.

 7 Q: Will FTO impact my compensation?